objectivehtml/Google-Maps-for-Craft/README.md

 9. Multiple Routes per Field
 10. Multiple Polygons per Field
 11. Multiple Polylines per Field
+12. Multiple Circles per Field
-12. Custom marker icons and infowindow content
+13. Custom marker icons and infowindow content
-13. Customizable polygons and polylines
+14. Full customizable polygons, polylines, and cirlces
-14. Marker clustering
+15. Marker clustering
-15. Easy to use template tags
+16. Easy to use template tags
-16. No JavaScript required*
+17. No JavaScript required*

 *No JavaScript required for out the box features.
 Advanced use cases may require additional JavaScript for some functionality.